-- 2 black ending in a plastic plug for the AC input from the 2 black generator wires - 1 red with a plastic plug which outputs plus - 1 brown with a plastic plug beeing ground (minus)

-- The two black cables leading from the should be first introduced into the supplied generator twin plastic plug housing.
-This housing connects generator to the plastic plug at the end of the 2 black wires on the regulator.
-It does not matter which black is at which side, as there is AC. - The brown cable from the regulator should connect to either battery minus or good ground if there is no battery. - The red cable from the regulator should connect to either battery 12V PLUS or if there is no battery to the wiring that runs to Take care: your consumers (normally main switch intake pin).
-Wrong polarity will damage the electronics! Ρ"1).
+- 2 black ending in a plastic plug for the AC input from the 2 black generator wires - 1 red with a plastic plug which outputs plus - 1 brown with a plastic plug beeing ground (minus) - The two black cables leading from the generator ... - ... should be first introduced into the supplied twin plastic plug housing.
+This housing connects to the plastic plug at the end of the 2 black wires on the regulator.
+It does not matter which black is at which side, as there is AC. - The brown cable from the regulator ... - ... should connect to either battery minus or good ground if there is no battery. - The red cable from the regulator ... - ... should connect to either battery 12V PLUS or if there is no battery to the wiring that runs to your consumers (normally main switch intake pin).